Fgdou/sr_project/design/design.md

 ## Architecture
 The architecture is frontend - backend.
 The project can be run with a `docker-compose` file that runs everything.
 The pipeline allows the build and test of the project at every commit, and deploy the main branch.

-The entire project will be written in **Rust**.
-The idea is to create a performant web-app, that can handle a large amount of users.
-It will be usefull espacially in the server-side.

-The power of using the same language, means that we can share the objects between the fontend and backend.
+The backend will be written in Rust, and rhe frontend in typescript.
+Rust will be usefull to have a performant backend, and typscript will be the easiest for frontend development but will still allow for type checking.

 ```mermaid
 ---